Continuous Test Orchestration And Execution Platform Online

 4. API Integration

-Breaking down the monolithic design into multiple services means these service will coordinate and work together to form the system.
+Breaking down the monolithic design into multiple services means these services will coordinate and work together to form the system.
 But, how do these services communicate?
 Imagine using multiple technologies to create different services.
 How do they relate to each other?

 Well, the simple answer would be the use of an API (Application Programming Interface).
 The fundamental of microservice design is using the correct API.
 This is crucial to maintaining communication between the service and the client calls.
 Easy transition and execution are important for proper functioning.

 Another important thing to note while creating an API is the domain of the business.
 This definition of the domain will ease out the process of differentiating the functionality.
-There are several clients which are external to the system.
+There are several clients that are external to the system.
 These clients could be other applications or users.
 Whenever a business logic is called, it is handled by an adapter (a message gateway or web controller) which returns the request and makes changes to the database.

 5. Data Storage Segregation